MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/README.md

 );
 ```
 ## Conclusion
-The **`ArticleListItem`** component is essential for rendering articles in both list and grid layouts, offering a flexible and adaptive interface that caters to various presentation needs.
+The **`ArticleCard`** component is essential for rendering articles in both list and grid layouts, offering a flexible and adaptive interface that caters to various presentation needs.
 By leveraging the view prop, the component seamlessly transitions between the `ListViewItem` and `GridViewItem` components, ensuring users receive a consistent and visually appealing experience irrespective of the chosen layout.
 The component effectively presents article details such as title, image, creation date, and user avatar, maintaining a high level of detail and engagement.
 This adaptability enhances user experience and supports the application's evolution, allowing for smooth transitions between different view types without disrupting the user interface.
-The `ArticleListItem` component thus plays a pivotal role in ensuring that articles are displayed effectively and interactively, supporting both current and future design paradigms.
+The `ArticleCard` component thus plays a pivotal role in ensuring that articles are displayed effectively and interactively, supporting both current and future design paradigms.